jasonnerothin/jasonnerothin.github.io/2015-05-07-application-orchestration-for-cloud-foundry.md

 ## <a name="l1"></a>Moving an App between Spaces

-The simplest use case will be to deploy an app to one Space and then scale it to two App instances running in two Spaces belonging to the same Org.
+The simplest use case will be to deploy an App to one Space and then scale it to two App instances running in two Spaces belonging to the same Org.

 ![from one to two](images/CloudFoundryOneToTwoAppInstances.png)<br/>
 **Figure 2: Scaling App Instances**

-### The application
+### The App

-We start by modifying a Ruby on Rails application [that is set up for Cloud Foundry](https://github.com/cloudfoundry-samples/rails_sample_app/blob/master/README.markdown).
+We start by modifying a Ruby on Rails App [that is set up for Cloud Foundry](https://github.com/cloudfoundry-samples/rails_sample_app/blob/master/README.markdown).
 For simplicity, we [use railtie](http://stackoverflow.com/questions/19078044/disable-activerecord-for-rails-4) for ActiveRecord.
 Then we provide a [rake task](https://github.com/GigaSpaces-POCs/cfy-pivotal/blob/f7c7f093088b4ab9e9c7b4e40d8163bd4af167db/cf-apps/simple-rails-app/lib/tasks/colorful.rake) that takes a css color and styles our web pages.
 (More on this later.)
-The deployment-ready app is stored [here as part of the blog1 tag](https://github.com/GigaSpaces-POCs/cfy-pivotal/tree/blog1/cf-apps/simple-rails-app).
+The deployment-ready App is stored [here as part of the blog1 tag](https://github.com/GigaSpaces-POCs/cfy-pivotal/tree/blog1/cf-apps/simple-rails-app).

 ### Deployment

 After signing up for [Pivotal](https://console.run.pivotal.io/register), we install the excellent [Cloud Foundry CLI tool](http://docs.run.pivotal.io/devguide/installcf/).

-The simplest way to deploy an app is to go to the root of the application directory and call `cf push [some application name]`.
+The simplest way to deploy an App is to go to the root directory and call `cf push [some App name]`.
 By providing a file named manifest.yml, we can specify even more behavior, including calls to post-push commands.
-To illustrate this behavior, we call our custom rake task (and color our app's front page purple):
+To illustrate this behavior, we call our custom rake task (and color our App's front page purple):

 ![manifest.yml options](images/manifest.png)